Ages: 16 - 17

-For three boisterous, active siblings, the search is on to match their personalities and attitudes with an adoptive family.
+For two boisterous, active siblings, the search is on to match their personalities and attitudes with an adoptive family.
 They love to tease each other and laugh together.
-Even when they are noisily wrestling each other to the ground, through shrieks of laughter, one can sense the love and emotional protection they afford each other.
 If you are a quiet, sedate couple that insists on strict order, these children wouldn't fit your family.
 If you value teens who work out their own compromises and learn by doing, you might be a perfect fit!

 "My favorite subjects are science and art.
 I like to work out or play basketball or hang out with my friends.
 I like sports--soccer and football and basketball.
 I would like to play in the NFL when I grow up...the Cowboys or the Saints.

 I like dogs and cats.
 I might like to have a pit bull again some day.
 We had nine pit bulls at one time.
 Our dog was very protective.